 Tip: Try to spit out the oil into the trash can rather than the washbasin or sink to avoid clogging the drain.

-When Is The Right Time To Do Oil Pulling?
+When Is The Right Time To Do It?

-Ideally, oil pulling must be done in the morning, in an empty stomach.
+Ideally, you ought to pull oil in the morning, in an empty stomach.
 As per recommendations of Ayurveda Dinacharya on oral care routine, it is best to follow the steps below.

 - Scrape the tongue